Unoqwy/shinydir/README.md

 ### From crates.io

-The recommended way to install shinydir is from crates.io by using `cargo`.
+The recommended way to install shinydir is from crates.io by using `cargo install`.

 Make sure you have a recent version of the rust toolchain installed.
 To build the latest published version and install it, run `crate install shinydir`.

+### From GitHub releases

+If you do not have the Rust toolchain installed or building on your machine is inconvenient, you can download compiled binaries directly from the latest release on Github.

 ### From source